MrRedBeard/GenerateJSModelFromSQL/README.md

 # GenerateJSModelFromEntitySQL
-Generate SQL Data Model from Entity Model & SQL
+A simple console app that generates JavaScript Classes & Model Documentation that mirrors a Database Entity Model & SQL Database Structure

 #### From